Carbon monoxide (CO): A colourless, odourless, tasteless and poisonous gas produced by burning carbon fuels.

 What are the sources of CO?

-As CO builds up in the bloodstream, symptoms change or magnify.
+As CO builds up in the bloodstream, symptoms change and will magnify.
+Look out for:

 How to prevent CO exposure

 Schedule an annual appliance inspection

 A licensed gas contractor can tell you if your gas appliances (your stove, furnace, fireplace, etc.) and venting systems are in good working order.
 Find a licensed gas contractor and book an inspection here.

 When choosing a CO alarm, look for a certification mark from a certification body accredited by the Standards Council of Canada, and is considered acceptable in BC.
 Then: